DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/eq70o558	5-day work weeks on the scale}}

-Week number starts from the first day of the year:
+An example of a custom scale with weeks of the year (the week's number starts from the first day of the year):

 ~~~js
 gantt.date.custom_week_start = function (date) {